draftedus/tangram/languages/python/README.md

 ## Platform Support

-Tangram for Python is currently supported for Linux, macOS, and Windows on x86-64/amd64/x64 CPUs.
+Tangram for Python is currently supported for Linux, macOS, and Windows on AMD64 CPUs.
 Are you interested in another platform?
 Get in touch via email at help@tangramhq.com.

 ## Examples

-This repo contains two examples, [examples/basic.py]([examples/basic.py]) and [examples/advanced.py](examples/advanced.py).
+This folder contains two examples, [examples/basic.py]([examples/basic.py]) and [examples/advanced.py](examples/advanced.py).

 ### Basic